2022 FIBA Africa Women's Champions Cup

 Sporting Alexandria won their first continental title, after beating Costa do Sol in the finals, becoming the first Egyptian team to win the competition.

 Teams

-Before the competitions 10 teams have successfully qualified.
+Ten teams qualified.
 OverDose Up Station from Cameroon was forced to withdraw.

 Format

 The ten teams are divided in two groups of five.
 The first four qualify for the play-offs which are all played in single-elimination games.